maax103/scicalculator/README.md

-This is a single page app which helps the sales team to calculate the implantation time needed for the custumers.
+This is a single page app which helps the sales team to calculate the implantation time needed for the customers.

 Available on: https://maax103.github.io/scicalculator/